John Milius: 2000s

 In 2000, Milius was hired to work as a creative consultant with the Institute for Creative Technologies to pre-visualize the challenges to peace that America will face and the advanced virtual reality technologies necessary to train U.S. troops for the future.
 "Through his enormous body of work, John has shown a deep understanding of the human condition and the ways that conflict can be resolved", said ICT executive director Richard Lindheim.
 "Furthermore our efforts will benefit greatly from his vision of the world in the near future, and the techniques and procedures that will be needed to maintain security."

 That year he also wrote two biopics: Le May for Robert Zemeckis, about Curtis LeMay; and Manila John, about John Basilone, which he was going to make for HBO.
 Warner Bros. wanted him to update Dirty Harry and he wanted them to fund a version of The Iliad; there was also talk he would make The Alamo for HBO.

 In the early 2000s he worked on King Conan: Crown of Iron (2001−02), a sequel to Conan the Barbarian.
+Later, in 2019 Arnold Schwarzenegger met with Milius to discuss the status of the project.
+"We're on the same page," he said.
+"We both want to get it done."

 He also developed Jornada del Muerto (Journey of Death) (2003), a biker film starring Triple H and wrote a pilot for a TV show for UPN, Delta, about a military special ops team that takes on terrorists.
-None of these movies were made.Texas Rangers (2001) was eventually made, though Milius stated that his script was substantially rewritten.
+None of these movies were made.

+Texas Rangers (2001) was eventually made, though Milius stated that his script was substantially rewritten.